 What is the Medicare Part B Premium Giveback?

 As we mentioned, the Medicare Part B Premium Giveback is a program in place to help you receive some money back on your Part B premium.
 The program is for Medicare Part C plans, also called Medicare Advantage plans, which are offered by private insurance companies but still approved and regulated by the Centers for Medicare & Medicaid Services (CMS).
 All plans have a Medicare Part B premium since they offer Original Medicare coverage, though many plans have additional coverage on top of that.
 In 2021, the standard monthly Part B premium cost is $148.50.
-Most people have this premium taken directly out of their Social Security check each month.
+In 2022, it’ll be 170.10 Most people have this premium taken directly out of their Social Security check each month.

 The carrier that offers the Medicare Advantage plan has notified CMS and the SSA that they’ll be covering all or a portion of the Part B premium.